V3lectronics/SPIRIT/CONTRIBUTING.md

 # For smoother cooperation:

 - Please use the newest major release of KiCad.

+- When you start working on an issue leave a comment so others know who is working on it.

 - If you add new parts, please ensure that they are available for purchase on [digikey](https://www.digikey.com/en/products/), have public datasheets and are RoHS compliant.